Alfred Wallenstein: Personal life

 Wallenstein married his wife, Virginia (née Wilson), in 1924.
 She died in 1973, after which Wallenstein moved permanently to New York.
 They had no children.

 Recordings

 Wallenstein made a number of LP recordings during his career.
 He recorded solo cello repertoire for Victor in the 1920s, and was accompanied in several recordings by his wife, Virginia, herself a pianist.
-He was the featured cellist on a 1932 recording of Strauss's Don Quixote with Thomas Beecham and the New York Philharmonic.
-As a conductor, he made several recordings with the Los Angeles Philharmonic for Decca, including selections from the musical Oklahoma! and suites from George Gershwin's opera Porgy and Bess.
-Wallenstein's other recordings with the Philharmonic include the Suite in F-sharp minor by Ernő Dohnányi, Sergei Rachmaninoff's Piano Concerto No. 2 featuring pianist Eugene List, and an album of waltzes by Tchaikovsky.
+He was the featured cellist on a 1932 recording of Don Quixote by Richard Strauss, with Thomas Beecham conducting the New York Philharmonic.
+As a conductor, Wallenstein made several recordings with the Los Angeles Philharmonic for Decca Records, including selections from the musical Oklahoma! and suites from George Gershwin's opera Porgy and Bess.
+Wallenstein's other recordings with the Philharmonic include the Suite in F-sharp minor by Ernst von Dohnányi, Sergei Rachmaninoff's Piano Concerto No. 2 featuring pianist Eugene List, an album of waltzes by Pyotr Ilyich Tchaikovsky, and Rachmaninoff's Symphony No. 2 for Capitol Records in their FDS series.

 For Audio Fidelity Records in September and October 1958, he conducted the specially-formed Virtuoso Symphony of London in Walthamstow Town Hall.

+In April 1964 he conducted the London Symphony Orchestra for a recording of Tchaikovsky's Violin Concerto with the young Itzhak Perlman at the Kingsway Hall in London.